If you’re looking for a unique neutral textured finish, this “Chalk Paint Nightstand” tutorial is for you!

-I didn’t have anything on hand, but I quickly sourced this cute little set of Ethan Allen night stands on Facebook Marketplace.
+I didn’t have any nightstands on hand, but I quickly sourced this cute little set of Ethan Allen nightstands on Facebook Marketplace.

 She loved them!
 She asked for a layered gray finish, inspired by this cedar chest I’d done several years back.

 They were in great condition, and they have such a cute little shape.
 But you have to see past that old brown stained finish to what they could become.

 Here are the supplies I used.